one word substitution mcq for ssc cgl

 Solution: One word substitute is Ominous

-Ominous: suggesting that something bad is going to happen
+Therefore, the most accurate term for giving the worrying impression that something bad is going to happen is ominous.

 A. Flora